moby/moby/docs/sources/commandline/command/import.rst

     Usage: docker import - IMAGE
     Example: zcat image.tgz | docker import - new_image

-    Import then contents of a tar archive as a new image
+    Import the contents of a tar archive as a new image